 The ARIADNEplus data infrastructure includes a Virtual Research Environments where data-based archaeological research may be carried out, a searchable catalogue of datasets including unpublished reports, images, maps, databases and other kinds of archaeological information accessible on line (ARIADNE portal).
 The project is making innovative services available to users such as visualization, annotation, text mining and geo-temporal data management, and developing and testing pilots.
 ARIADNE also offers Transnational Access, training and good practice guidelines.

-Visit What is ARIADNEplus website.
+What is ARIADNEplus website.

 Europeana is Europe's digital cultural heritage platform, providing online access to a vast store of cultural heritage material from across Europe, aiming to share and promote this heritage so that it can be used and enjoyed by people across the world.
 It currently provides access to over 58 million digitised items from more than 3500 European libraries, museums, archives and galleries.
 This huge database represents a great media, thematic and language variety – you can find images, text, audio, video and 3D content on art, archaeology, architecture, maps, films, natural history, fashion and more in over 37 languages.
 A big part of this content – over 20 million items – is openly licensed and can be freely reused.
 Europeana can provide multiple perspectives on historical, political, economic, cultural, and human developments across Europe and beyond.
+Europeana

-The project aims to set up the methodological, procedural, and organizational framework of a Competence Centre able to seamlessly work with a network of national, regional, and local Cultural Institutions, providing them with advice, support, and services focused on the preservation and conservation of historical monuments and sites.
+4CH started on the 1st January 2021 and will run for three years.
+The project will set up the methodological, procedural, and organizational framework of a Competence Centre for the conservation of cultural heritage.
+This centre will work with a network of national, regional, and local Cultural Institutions, providing them with advice, support, and services focused on the preservation and conservation of historical monuments and sites.